 Your mental health impacts every part of your life- from job performance and relationships to decision making and quality of life.
-Your mind is the only tool you have to experience and engage with the things you care about.

 I’m glad you’re considering getting help.
 Therapy can make a difference in your life, and can also be a significant investment of effort and financial resources.